Word equations in linear space: Space consumption

+For \letters compression, we perform in parallel the following operation for each block (perhaps of length $1$) of a letter in \letters: given a block $a^\ell$ (for $\ell \geq 1$) at positions $p, p+1, \ldots, p+\ell-1$ we set the depints of those positions to $\bigcup_{i=-1}^\ell \dep(p+i)$ (note that $p-1$ and $p+\ell$ are included).
+Observe that: \begin{itemize} \item when we compress then all letters within the compressed block have the same depint; \item we increase the depint even if $\ell = 1$, in which case there is no compression. \end{itemize} The intuition for including the depints of letters to the right and left of the block is that the block depends on them as well, as they show where the block terminates.

+Observe that by the way the depints are extended, the depints of the endmarkers are never changed.

-In the following we will mostly focus on sup-$D$ symbols for basic depfactors $D$.
-As they are intervals, we visualize that $\sup D$ extends to the neighbouring letters.
-Thus we will refer to operations of changing the depfactors before the block compression and pair compression as \emph{extending of} depfactor $D$ to new letters; those letters get their depfactors extended.
+In the following we mostly focus on $\suppos(i)$.
+As this is an interval of positions, we visualize that $\suppos(I)$ extends to the neighbouring positions.
+Thus we will refer to operations of changing the depints before the block compression and pair compression as (except popping letters from variables) in which letters become $\suppos(I)$ letters \emph{extending} $\suppos(I)$ to new positions.
 Note that this notion does not apply to the case when we pop letters from variables.
-Note that the same operation may extend $D$ and $D'$ to the same letter.
+Note that the same operation may extend $\suppos(I)$ and $\suppos(I')$ to the same position.

-The crucial task is to show that the way of assigning and changing the depfactors is well-defined, that is, that the resulting depfactors satisfy the conditions \Drefall.
+Depints defined in this way satisfy the conditions \Irefall, this is shown in the below Lemma~\ref{lem:basic depint occurrences}.

-\begin{lemma} \Drefall holds during \algsolveeqlin. \end{lemma} \begin{proof} Concerning \Dref{1}, consider first this claim for sup-$D$-symbols, where $D$ is a basic depfactor, we show it by induction; this is true at the beginning.
-If the depfactors are summed, a letter adjacent to a sup-$D$-symbol can become a sup-$D$-symbol (this can be iterated when the depfactors are changed before the blocks compression), which is fine.
-During the compression, we compress symbols of the same depfactor, so this is fine.
-When we pop a letter, it is of the same depfactor as its variable, this variable is a sup-$D$-symbol and by inductive assumption it was part of the factor of sup-$D$-symbols, which shows the claim.
+\begin{lemma} \Irefall hold during \algsolveeqlin. \end{lemma} \begin{proof} We first show \Iref{1} for $\suppos(i)$.
+The proof is by induction; this is true at the beginning.
+If we make a union of depints, a position adjacent to a position in $\suppos(i)$ can become part of $\suppos(i)$ (this can be iterated when the depints are changed before the blocks compression), which is fine.
+During the compression, we compress symbols on positions with the same depints, so this is fine.
+When we pop a letter from variable at position $p$ to position $p'$ then $\dep(p') = \dep(p) \in \suppos(i)$ and by inductive assumption $\suppos(i)$ was an interval, so either we insert a position into it, so it is still an interval, or we create a new position to the left or right of it, so $\suppos(i)$ is still an interval.